Steve Woodmore

-Steven Woodmore (born 1959) is a retired British electronics salesman known for his rapid speech articulation, being able to articulate 637 words per minute (wpm), a speed four times faster than the average person.
-Woodmore was listed by the Guinness Book of World Records as the world's fastest talker, taking the helm from the previous record holder, John Moschitta Jr., in August 1990.
+Stephen Peter Woodmore (13 December 1959 – 6 February 2023) was a British electronics salesman known for his rapid speech articulation, being able to articulate 637 words per minute (wpm), a speed four times faster than the average person.
+Woodmore was listed by the Guinness Book of World Records as the world's fastest talker, taking the record from John Moschitta Jr. in August 1990.
 Woodmore lost his record in 1995, when Sean Shannon from Canada was able to articulate 655 wpm.

 Career

 Fastest talker

-Steve Woodmore can rapidly articulate at a rate of 637 words per minute, four times faster than the average human.
+Steve Woodmore could rapidly articulate at a rate of 637 words per minute, four times faster than the average human.

 Woodmore first realised his skills at rapid speech when he was seven years old.
 At school, he was asked by his form teacher to recite an 8-minute speech, as a punishment for his talkativeness.
 It took him only two minutes.

-On the British ITV television show Motor Mouth on 22 September 1990, Steve Woodmore recited a piece from the Tom Clancy novel "Patriot Games" in 56 seconds, yielding an average rate of 637 words per minute, breaking the previous record of 586 wpm, set by John Moschitta Jr. Guinness World Records listed Woodmore as the world's fastest talker.
+On the ITV television show Motor Mouth on 22 September 1990, Steve Woodmore recited a piece from the Tom Clancy novel "Patriot Games" in 56 seconds, yielding an average rate of 637 words per minute, breaking the previous record of 586 wpm, set by John Moschitta Jr. Guinness World Records listed Woodmore as the world's fastest talker.

 His ability to articulate at such a fast rate is apparently due to his recruiting more portions of his brain to the task than the average person, as shown in an fMRI scan.